 We currently rely on a single third party logistics provider to handle shipping and warehousing of our commercial supply of COMETRIQ and a single specialty pharmacy to dispense COMETRIQ to patients in fulfillment of prescriptions in the United States.
-We will also rely on a third party, Swedish Orphan Biovitrum, or Sobi, to distribute and commercialize COMETRIQ for the treatment of metastatic MTC primarily in the European Union and potentially other countries in the event that COMETRIQ is approved for commercial sale in those jurisdictions.
-Sobi is currently supporting access to cabozantinib under a Named Patient Use program in the European Union and other regions outside of the United States.
-Our current and anticipated future dependence upon these third parties may adversely affect our future profit margins and our ability to supply COMETRIQ to the marketplace on a timely and competitive basis.
+We also rely on a third party, Sobi, to distribute and commercialize COMETRIQ for the treatment of the approved MTC indication primarily in the European Union and potentially other countries in the event that COMETRIQ is approved for commercial sale in those jurisdictions.
+Our current and anticipated future dependence upon the activities, and legal and regulatory compliance, of these or other third parties may adversely affect our future profit margins and our ability to supply COMETRIQ to the marketplace on a timely and competitive basis.
 For example, if our third party logistics provider's warehouse suffers a fire or damage from another type of disaster, the commercial supply of COMETRIQ could be destroyed, resulting in a disruption in our commercialization efforts.
-These third parties may not be able to provide services in the time we require to meet our commercial timelines and objectives or to meet regulatory requirements.
-We may not be able to maintain or renew our arrangements with these third parties, or enter into new arrangements, on acceptable terms, or at all.
-These third parties could terminate or decline to renew our arrangements based on their own business priorities, at a time that is costly or inconvenient for us.
+These or other third parties may not be able to provide services in the time we require to meet our commercial timelines and objectives or to meet regulatory requirements.
+We may not be able to maintain or renew our arrangements with third parties, or enter into new arrangements, on acceptable terms, or at all.
+Third parties could terminate or decline to renew our arrangements based on their own business priorities, at a time that is costly or inconvenient for us.
 If we are unable to contract for logistics services or distribution of COMETRIQ on acceptable terms, our commercialization efforts may be delayed or otherwise adversely affected.